^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications for use of drops constricting the pupil
+Indications for the use of pupil-constricting drops

 • with excessive activity of the sympathetic nervous system (for example, after stressful situations);

-• in case of eye diseases (for example, glaucoma);
+• for eye diseases (eg glaucoma);

 Release form